Declutter and Organize

 You will want to start with the most stressful place in your home first.
 Focus on the areas that cause you the most stress.

 Start at the most stressful, inconvenient places and work your way out from there.
 For me, this was our clothes.
-Once we got that in order, it was all downhill from there.
-Read this article, for help create a plan to declutter and organize your home.
+Once we got the laundry in order, it was all downhill from there.
+Read this article, to create a plan to declutter and organize your home.

 Step Four: Decide to Get Rid of Stuff